ByteHive/DiscoBee/readme.md

 - Support for multiple Discovery Servers and the ability to compare them
 - Expanding support to hosts other than localhost
-- Implementing a consistent TCP connection

 ## Contact

-Please open an Issue for Feature Requests and Issue.
+Please open an Issue for Feature Requests and Issues.

 ---